skyfielders/python-skyfield/skyfield/documentation/time.rst

 is provided as ΔT,
 the evolving difference between TT and UT1 that dropped below zero in 1871 but then rose past it in 1902 and now stands at more than +67.2 seconds.

 The task of governing leap seconds can be stated, then, as the task of keeping the difference between TT and UTC close to the wild natural value ΔT.
-The standards bodies promise, in fact, that these differences will always be within 0.9 seconds of each other.
+The standards bodies promise, in fact, that the difference between these two artificial time scales will always be within 0.9 seconds of the observed ΔT value.

 In calculations that do not involve Earth’s rotation, ΔT never arises.